Dusarisruthi11/CODSOFT/README.md

 Buttons and the display area are styled with specific colors, sizes, and fonts to make the calculator look visually appealing.
 In simpler terms, the code makes a calculator that you can interact with using buttons.
 It shows your inputs and the results on a screen, and you can perform basic calculations like addition, subtraction, multiplication, and division.

+ROCK PAPER SCISSORS GAME :
+The provided code is a simple implementation of the Rock, Paper, Scissors game using Python and Tkinter, a graphical user interface library.
+Here's a breakdown of what the code does:

+Game Logic:

+The game logic is defined in a dictionary called schema, which determines the outcomes of the Rock, Paper, Scissors game.
+It specifies the results when the player chooses one option against the computer's choice.
+Variables:

+Variables comp_score and player_score keep track of the computer's and player's scores, respectively.
+Outcome Handler Function:

+The outcome_handler function manages the game outcomes.
+It randomly selects the computer's choice, compares it with the player's choice, and updates the scores and outcome labels accordingly.
+GUI Setup:

+The Tkinter window is created with the title "RPS" (Rock, Paper, Scissors).
+Labels are used to display the game title, score for the player and computer, player and computer choices, and the game outcome.
+Buttons:

+Three buttons are provided for the player to choose Rock, Paper, or Scissors.
+Each button is associated with the outcome_handler function, passing the corresponding choice as an argument.
+Main Loop:

+The Tkinter event loop (mainloop()) keeps the GUI window open and responsive.
+Label Styling:

+Labels are formatted with specific fonts, sizes, and colors to make the interface clear.
+In simpler terms, this code creates a Rock, Paper, Scissors game where the player can make a choice, and the computer randomly selects its choice.
+The program then determines the winner based on the game rules and updates the scores and outcome display on the graphical interface.
+Players can play multiple rounds by clicking on the provided buttons.